Platonic solid

 The Platonic solids.
 Top left to right: tetrahedron and cube.
-Middle: regular octahedron.
+Middle: octahedron.
 Bottom left to right: dodecahedron and icosahedron.

 In geometry, a Platonic solid is a convex, regular polyhedron in three-dimensional Euclidean space.
 Being a regular polyhedron means that the faces are congruent (identical in shape and size) regular polygons (all angles congruent and all edges congruent), and the same number of faces meet at each vertex.
-There are only five such polyhedra: a tetrahedron (four faces), a cube (six faces), an octahedron (eight faces), a dodecahedron (twelve faces), and an icosahedron (twenty faces).
+There are only five such polyhedra: the regular tetrahedron (four triangular faces), the cube (six square faces), the regular octahedron (eight triangular faces), the regular dodecahedron (twelve pentagonal faces), and the regular icosahedron (twenty triangular faces).

 Geometers have studied the Platonic solids for thousands of years.
 They are named for the ancient Greek philosopher Plato, who hypothesized in one of his dialogues, the Timaeus, that the classical elements were made of these regular solids.

 History

 The Platonic solids have been known since antiquity.
-It has been suggested that certain carved stone balls created by the late Neolithic people of Scotland represent these shapes; however, these balls have rounded knobs rather than being polyhedral, the numbers of knobs frequently differed from the numbers of vertices of the Platonic solids, there is no ball whose knobs match the 20 vertices of the dodecahedron, and the arrangement of the knobs was not always symmetrical.
+It has been suggested that certain carved stone balls created by the late Neolithic people of Scotland represent these shapes.
+However, these balls have rounded knobs rather than being polyhedral.
+The number of knobs frequently differed from the numbers of vertices of the Platonic solids.
+No ball's knobs matched the 20 vertices of the dodecahedron, and the arrangement of the knobs was not always symmetrical.

 The ancient Greeks studied the Platonic solids extensively.
 Some sources (such as Proclus) credit Pythagoras with their discovery.
 Other evidence suggests that he may have only been familiar with the tetrahedron, cube, and dodecahedron and that the discovery of the octahedron and icosahedron belong to Theaetetus, a contemporary of Plato.
 In any case, Theaetetus gave a mathematical description of all five and may have been responsible for the first known proof that no other convex regular polyhedra exist.